ebegoli/SynthNotes/ResearchOverview.md

         Injuries include pain medication (opiates and otc) as part of care plans).
 We can integrate medical injury history into military service narratives.

     7. Homelessness:
         National numbers from HUD.
 Synthea captures temporary and chronic states of homelessness.
 Also captures visiting homeless shelter, and some social history during those events.
 Includes HIV status and current opiod abuse.
 I need to figure out where synthea writes this information.
 Looks like information gathering event goes into "procedure.csv", while information gained is in "observations.csv".
 Visiting a homeless shelter is in "encounter.csv"
+    8. Fibromyalgia
+    9. Arthritis / Joint replacement
+        We don't have mobility information related to these types of diseases and treatments.
+This is another area for enhancement as I think the literature points to mobility as a factor in suicide risk?
+    10. Pregnancy: This is a large module but I'm not sure if it is relevant at the moment.
+Does include information regarding miscarriage and abortion rates by age group.

   Our patient modeling:
     Extend with fields: